vlukashevich/binary-clock/README.md

 # binary-clock
-Vanilla JS binary clock made through manipulating DOM elements
+Simple binary clock made with vanilla JavaScript with no Canvas